-V. Measure Everything
+Factor V: Measure Everything

 The Problem

-Agents without metrics:
+Agents without telemetry:

 - Fail silently with no trace

-- Can't measure improvement
+- Can't measure improvement over time

-- No data for debugging
+- Have no data for debugging

-- Can't identify bottlenecks
+- Can't identify performance bottlenecks

 User: "What went wrong?"